 Faux Pas in Cubicle Land

 People can be downright oblivious that they aren't the only ones in the office.
-Don't be the guy that doesn't know how to act in a cubicle environment.
+Don't be the guy who doesn't know how to act in a cubicle environment.
 Here are some faux pas that will draw the ire of your work neighbors:

 - Using speakerphone.
 Sure you're conference call is important, but the whole floor doesn't need to hear it.
 Even if you plan to be on the call for hours, never use your speakerphone during business hours.
 If you plan on making and receiving an inordinate amount of calls, ask your employer to provide a telephone headset.

 - Talking loudly.
 Other people are trying to concentrate on work, so please use your inside voice.
 After a while, even nosy people will get tired of hearing your conversations.

 - Sneaking up behind people.
 Few things are more unnerving than turning slightly and seeing someone standing right behind you.
 Announce your entry into someone else's work space.
 Find a hard surface like the connector pieces of the wall to knock on.

 - Eating smelly foods.
 No matter how delicious you may find your reheated grilled fish, most people don't want to smell fish when they're not eating it.
-Even if you're eating something that will make people's mouths water, you don't want them to feel bad about their PB&J.
+Even if you're eating something that will make people's mouths water, you don't want them to feel bad about their PB&J's.

 - Having disgusting conversations.
 No one wants to hear about your latest mole biopsy or gynocological appointment.